zgutterm/IBMThink2019/2-CamelREST/README.md

 ## Update the pom.xml File

-To use the health check endpoints, we need to add the Spring Boot Actuator dependency.
-This enables the `/health` endpoint.
+To use the health check endpoints, we need update our `pom.xml` to add the Spring Boot Actuator dependency.
+This library automatically enables the `/health` endpoint, and can potentially offer other monitoring endpoints.

-1. Navigate to the pom.xml for EACH project and add the following dependency:
+1. Navigate to the `pom.xml` for both of the projects and add the following dependency:

 ```xml
 <!--TODO Add Spring Boot Actuator Starter -->